Operation Albumen: Aftermath

 As a result of the raids, 25 aircraft were destroyed, many more damaged and 12 German soldiers killed.
 In reprisal for the sabotage in Heraklion, the occupation forces executed fifty inhabitants of the greater Heraklion area the next day.
 Prior to the attacks, on 3 June, the Germans had executed another twelve Heraklion citizens.
 The Avenue of the 62 Martyrs (Λεωφόρος 62 Μαρτύρων) in modern Heraklion is named in remembrance of the victims.

-On 23 June, Jellicoe, Petrakis and the participants of the Kastelli and Tympaki operations were evacuated to Mersa Matruh, Egypt on a caique from Trypiti beach near the village of Krotos in south Crete.
-They reached Mersa Matruh shortly before the Battle of Mersa Matruh when it fell to Rommel's advancing forces.
+On 23 June, Jellicoe, Petrakis and the participants of the Kastelli and Tympaki operations were evacuated to Mersa Matruh, Egypt on a caïque from Trypiti beach near the village of Krotos in south Crete.
+They reached Mersa Matruh shortly before the Battle of Mersa Matruh when it fell to the Axis army.
 Jellicoe was later awarded the Distinguished Service Order.
 After several days of interrogations under the threat of execution, Bergé, Mouhot and Sibard, who were captured after the Heraklion sabotage, were transferred to the Oflag X-C war prisoner camp in Germany.
 Eventually, Bergé ended up in Oflag IV-C, Colditz castle in Saxony, where prisoners who had repeatedly attempted to escape were held.
 Bergé joined SAS commander David Stirling who had been captured in the meantime.
 To honour the memory of Pierre Léostic, Kostis Petrakis christened his son after him.
 The failure to prevent the raids on the airfields was one of the reasons that led to the replacement of General Alexander Andrae by Bruno Bräuer as commander of Crete.